Why didn't Paul tell the idol worshipers in Athens about hell?

 Can we do that without questioning God?

-As our new President elect, says, "Yes We Can".
+As our President said, "Yes We Can".
 One thing that may be helpful is to ask yourself..why fire?
-Well, our
+Well, our God seems

-God seems to be all about fire and that could be because He is an all consuming fire, Himself.
-Also, keep in mind that it is
+to be all about fire and that could be because He is an all consuming fire, Himself.
+Also, keep in mind that it is not just the

 Moses saw God as a bush on fire.
 Fire protected and guided God's people through the wilderness and at the same time